-1. Supervising Student Teachers-A unit member who supervises a student teacher or graduate intern in an education program shall receive a stipend of \$50 per week for such supervision.

-- 2. Mentor Teachers-A unit member who is assigned by the Board to serve as a mentor for a new teacher shall receive an annual stipend of \$600 for each new teacher mentored.
+- 1. Supervising Student Teachers-A unit member who supervises a student teacher or graduate intern in an education program shall receive a stipend of \$50 per week for such supervision. - 2.
+Mentor Teachers-A unit member who is assigned by the Board to serve as a mentor for a new teacher shall receive an annual stipend of \$600 for each new teacher mentored.
 A unit member who has completed MCPS mentor training shall receive \$800 per year. - 3.
 Synergy Superusers-A unit member appointed shall receive an annual stipend of \$650.
-There will be at least one Synergy Superuser per elementary school and at least two Synergy Superusers per secondary school.
-For the 2022-2023 school year, MCPS will pilot a one-year additional Synergy Superuser program that will allocate on additional Synergy Superuser to each elementary school with an enrollment over 800 students, one additional Synergy Superuser to each secondary school with an enrollment over 1,800 students, and two additional Synergy Superuser to each secondary school with an enrollment over 2,500 students.
-The additional allocation for the 2022-2023 school year will expire at the end of the 2022-2023 school year. - 4.
+There will be at least one synergy superuser per elementary school and at least two in secondary schools. - 4.
 PAR Panel-School-based bargaining unit members who serve on the Peer Assistance and Review Panel shall receive an annual stipend of \$1,000 from MCPS.
 The representatives shall receive the stipend in a lump sum, payable in the month of June, for the prior school year.
 MCEA shall be responsible for providing the Office of the Chief Operating Officer with a list of eligible members. - 5.
 Councils on Teaching and Learning-Bargaining unit members elected to serve on the Councils on Teaching and Learning (CTL) shall be eligible to receive an annual stipend of up to \$1,200 from MCPS.
 The representatives shall receive the stipend in a lump sum, payable in the month of June for the prior school year.
 MCEA shall be responsible for providing the Office of the Chief Operating Officer (OCOO) with a list of CTL members eligible for compensation, and the amounts due per individual.
 MCEA shall be responsible for determining the amounts due, based on its records of the level of participation of each CTL representative.
+If requested to do so by MCEA, MCPS will include added monies with such stipend payments from MCEA for additional work by CTL members during the summer.
+If so, MCEA will determine the additional amounts per participant, and transmit that information to OCOO at the same time as the initial report.
+Then, MCPS will invoice MCEA for the amount of the additional reimbursements, and MCEA shall transmit full payment to MCPS.